knolleary/node-red-in-production-workshop/README.md

 To complete this workshop, you will need:

  - node.js 10.x or 12.x.
+ - a [GitHub](https://github.com) account (the same result can be achieved using GitLab, however the instructions included only cover GitHub)

 As part of the workshop you will be asked to install: